 Email Attacks: Conclusion

-Email cyber attacks have been increasing in frequency and sophistication.
+Email attacks have been increasing in frequency and sophistication.
 While many people think they are not a target because they do not have anything worth stealing, this is not the case.
 Any organization or individual can be impacted by an email attack, any time.

 Train your staff adequately and deploy the rest of the best practices we have outlined here to ensure you stay safe from the rising cases of email attacks.